dareneiri/dareneiri.github.com/_posts/2015-01-22-Setting-Up-KeePassX-With-Autologin.md

     <pre>cmake -DCMAKE_INSTALL_PREFIX=$HOME/local/apps/keepassxhttp -DCMAKE_VERBOSE_MAKEFILE=ON</pre>
     <pre>make</pre>
     <pre>make install</pre>
 4. Congrats!
 You compiled an app from source!
-Now, if you navigate to your /Users/USERNAME/local/apps/keepassxhttp, where USERNAME is your home directory name, then you will see the KeePassX application.
-To navigate to the /local folder quickly, make sure Finder is active and on the menu bar, select Go > Go to Folder...
+You will find the Application installed in your Applications folder.
+If not, look at the last line in Terminal and see where the install path is:
+    <pre>-- Installing: /Applications/KeePassX.app/</pre>

 ## Setting up the ChromeIPass Browser Extension
 1. Once you open the KeePassX application, ChromeIPass may need to establish a connection to the application.